ganeti/ganeti/man/hspace.rst

 *key=value* file).
 Options which extend the output (e.g. -p, -v) will output the additional information on stderr (such that the stdout is still parseable).

+By default, the instance specifications will be read from the cluster;
+the options ``--standard-alloc`` and ``--tiered-alloc`` can be used to override them.

 The following keys are available in the machine-readable output of the script (all prefixed with *HTS_*):